Our Team

 Graduate Student

-Broadly, my research explores the bidirectional relationship between close relationships and health, examining how relationships can exacerbate or dampen the effects of stress on psychological and physiological functioning.
-Conversely, I investigate how health conditions shape partner attitudes and relationship dynamics, considering individual differences and their behavioral implications.
-My methodological approach integrates both longitudinal and experimental research designs.
+Broadly, my research examines health, performance, and wellness within the context of close interpersonal relationships.
+Using a bidirectional framework, I investigate how relationship processes can exacerbate or buffer the effects of stress on psychological and physiological functioning, as well as how health and wellness shape interpersonal perceptions and relationship dynamics.
+Throughout my research, I consider individual differences and their behavioral implications, employing both longitudinal and experimental methodologies.

 Email: marowski@psy.fsu.edu